awaismushtaqqq/vu-prime-config/PRIVACY-POLICY.md

 - Servers are located in Cloudflare's global edge network with industry-standard physical and network security
 - All connections use **HTTPS encryption** (TLS 1.3)
 - JWT tokens are signed with HMAC-SHA256 and rotate every 60 minutes
-- We retain authentication and audit log data for up to **24 months**, after which it is permanently deleted
+- We retain authentication and audit log data for up to **7 days**, after which it is permanently deleted
 - Community chat messages are retained indefinitely unless deleted by the user, an admin, or as part of an account deletion request

 ---